pablomaurer/Laramin/readme.md

 # Laramin
 A Laravel starter Set Backend and Frontend based on Bootstrap.
 I didnt knew how to work clean with Laravel, so I found my own way with the help of some packages.
 Now you can develop easy, clear and everybody will ever know what goes where..

+## Features
+* Clean structure with Modules, so everyone knows what goes where
+* Login, Password reset, Groups, Permission
+* Menu builder
+* Themes to overwrite default style

 ## Installation
 * Git clone
 * Install Composer